Makeup Artistry Professional, Continuing Education Workforce Certificate

 - function more effectively as a professional makeup artist working with individuals providing Beauty services to enhance or alter their appearance;

 - maintain a level of client confidentiality, personal integrity, and professional standards;

 - build a successful makeup business or work in the beauty industry to develop a portfolio and income opportunities;

 - build a customer base and provide excellent customer service to build customer loyalty;

-- proficient in conducting client assessments to understand the needs of the client; and
+- be proficient in conducting client assessments to understand the needs of the client; and

 - assume responsibility for continued professional and personal development through lifelong learning/continuing education.